Plautdietsch: English

 As Mennonites came into contact with new technology, they often adopted and adapted the names for those technologies.
 For Mennonites who had settled in North America in the 1870s, all new words were borrowed from English.
 Even though many of those settlers left for South America only 50 years after their arrival, they kept and sometimes adapted these words into the Mennonite Low German Phonetics:

 In particular, words for auto parts are taken from English: hood, fender, brakes (along with the more Low German form Brams), spark plugs (pluralized Ploggen), but also words like peanuts, belt, tax.

 Spanish

 Plautdietsch speakers living in Spanish-speaking countries use many Spanish words in daily speech, especially in business and communication (telephone, for instance) vocabulary.
-Two examples of words that are completely adapted into Mennonite Low German are Burra (Mexican Spanish burro, donkey) and Wratsch (Mexican Spanish huarache, sandal).
+Two examples of words that are completely adapted into Mennonite Low German are Burra (Spanish burro, donkey) and Wratsch (Mexican Spanish huarache, sandal).
 Both have a Low German plural: Burrasch, Wratschen.
 The pure Low German words Äsel and Schlorr are seldom used in Mexico.